premail/premail/README.md

 subdirectories, and renders them in place to corresponding `index.html` files.

-Generally this isn't a huge problem: Should re-rendered older projects change somehow (for instance through new versions of `mjml` itself), you can simply choose to not commit the changed files, because you're using version-control.
+Generally this isn't a huge problem: Should re-rendered older projects change somehow (for instance through new versions of MJML itself), you can simply choose to not commit the changed files, because you're using version-control.

 However, it may introduce issues of scale, if you have a directory with hundreds